ClaireMcA/final-year-portfolio/content/projects/canberra-ultimate/index.md

   src: "canberra-ultimate.png"
   params:
     description: "A screenshot of the Canberra Ultimate App"
+- name: featuredImageTall
+  src: "canberra-ultimate-tall.png"
+  params:
+    description: "A screenshot of the Canberra Ultimate App"
 ---

 Hugo combined with the Aether theme turns easy to write markdown into powerful web pages.
 KaTeX, Highlight.js, and Hugo provides the ability to create mathmatical symobols, equations, highlighted code, tables, lists, and much more.